plasmobit/toGrid/README.md

 # About

-A simple script to place the current window into a virtual display grid as described by the provided parameters.
+A simple script to place the current window into a virtual display grid on X11 as described by the provided parameters.

 Designed to be used on ultrawide monitors with custom system hotkeys!

+*Note*: does not work for Wayland!
 *Note*: Windows with active size hints may have some offsets due to their size restrictions.

 # How to use